SS Gallia: First World War

 The exact number of casualties needs to be ascertained but it was over 1000.
 A list of missing personnel was published on 31 October 1917 by the Tribunal Civil of Toulon.
 It gave the names of 44 sailors and 553 soldiers.
-Several individual soldiers known by their family members to have died are not on the list.
-The Serbian soldiers were also not included.
+Several individual soldiers known by their family members to have died were not on the list.
+The names of the Serbian soldiers were also not included.

 The sinking was one of the greatest losses of life in a maritime disaster involving a single French ship and the second deadliest maritime disaster in the First World War, even worse than that of RMS Lusitania.